PrimaveraDeveloper/lithium/dir/rose/rps.md

 # ROSE People Service (RPS)

-The Rose People Service provides features for ROSE People.
+The ROSE People Service provides features for ROSE People.

 The current version of the service allows storing IRS tables for calculating income taxes.